bgd-labs/aave-stk-v1-5/properties.md

 - management & accounting for safety module rewards
 - management & accounting of voting and proposition power

-With the new iteration the StakedTokenV3 adds mechanics for slashing in the case of shortfall events.
+With the new iteration the StakedTokenV3 adds enhanced mechanics for slashing in the case of shortfall events.

+In the case of StakedAaveV3 it also adds a hook for managing GHO discounts.

+The new iteration will update the revision of:

+- stkABPT from `2` to `3` via [StakedTokenV3.sol](./src/contracts/StakedTokenV3.sol) contract
+- stkAAVE from `3` to `4` via [StakedAaveV3.sol](./src/contracts/StakedAaveV3.sol) contract

 ## Glossary